 Upgrade Your Bank Account

-If you’re not gaining much interest from your savings account, consider transferring the balance to a high-yield savings account.
-These accounts help you save money quickly for high ticket items like a car or downpayment on a house.
-Are you paying fees for your checking account?
-There are a number of free checking accounts with no balance requirements, which can help you meet your financial goals too!
+Not gaining much interest from your savings account?
+Start the new year by transferring the balance to a high-yield savings account!
+These accounts help you save money quickly for high-ticket items like a car or a down payment on a house.
+If you’re paying fees for your checking account, there are also several free checking accounts with no balance requirements, which can help you meet your financial goals.
+Or take advantage of Certificate of Deposit (CD) accounts, which allow you to deposit a set sum for a certain term of time and collect a specific interest rate to grow your savings.
+Because CDs offer an interest rate, you can grow your savings much faster than if you were to put that sum in a regular savings account.

 Stick to Your Bank’s ATM

-If you need to make a deposit, withdraw cash, or check your balance, make sure to use ATMs owned and operated by your bank.
-Along with non-network fees charged by your bank, third-party ATM operators can charge a separate fee, which makes a quick visit an expensive one.
+Whether you need to make a deposit, withdraw cash, or check your balance, always use ATMs owned and operated by your bank.
+In addition to non-network fees charged by your bank, third-party ATM operators can charge separate fees, making a quick visit expensive.

 Look for Multi-Policy Insurance Discounts